-Complaints relating to alleged breaches of the Councillor Codes of Conduct
+Complaints relating to alleged breaches of the Member Code of Conduct

 Complaints about the conduct of a Borough Councillor, Parish or Town Councillor or Co-opted Member

-The Council is required to adopt 'Arrangements' for dealing with complaints alleging code of conduct breaches.
-This Flow Chart PDF, 87.86 KB outlines the process.
+The Council is required to adopt arrangements for dealing with complaints alleging code of conduct breaches.
+This Flow Chart PDF, 164.9 KB and the Arrangements for dealing with Member Code of Conduct Breaches outlines the process.
 The Monitoring Officer has the specific duty to ensure that the Council, its Officers, elected Councillors and Co-opted Members, maintain the highest standards of conduct.

-If you have a complaint against a Borough or Parish/Town Councillor or Co-opted Member, please read the following guidance before you complete this complaint form PDF, 261.15 KB If a disability prevents you from making your complaint in writing, you can call our Customer Services on 01322 343434.
-We welcome calls via NGT Relay
+If you have a complaint against a Borough or Parish/Town Councillor or Co-opted Member, please read the following guidance before you complete this complaint form PDF, 330.28 KB.
+If a disability prevents you from making your complaint in writing, you can call our Customer Services on 01322 343434.
+We welcome calls via Relay UK

 You must provide your name and address.
 Anonymous complaints will not be accepted.